Princeton Theological Seminary: Journals

 Theology Today is a peer-reviewed, quarterly journal of Christian theology founded in 1944.

-Koinonia Journal is published annually by doctoral students at Princeton Theological Seminary.
-The publication and its annual forum promote written and face-to-face interdisciplinary discussion about issues in theology and the study of religion.
-It is distributed to well over 100 libraries worldwide.
+Koinonia Journal was a graduate student journal published annually by doctoral students at Princeton Theological Seminary from 1989-2011.
+The publication and its annual forum promoted written and face-to-face interdisciplinary discussion about issues in theology and the study of religion.
+The forum is still ongoing despite the journal's having ceased publication.

-Princeton Theological Review is a student-run, annual and online journal that exists to serve students within the Princeton Theological Seminary body as well as the wider theological community.
-It is distributed to well over 100 libraries worldwide.
+Princeton Theological Review was another graduate student journal that existed to serve students within the Princeton Theological Seminary body as well as the wider theological community.
+First published from 1903-1929 as the seminary's journal, it was revived as a student publication in 1994 and continued until 2019.